SUSE-Cloud/qa-openstack-tempest/README.md

     └── qa-openstack-tempest
 ```

-2. Configure config by your test requirement
+2. Configure file 'config' by your test requirement

 3. In the object directory run: ./run.sh